 1. Define Your Audience

 Before you can get started creating a brand identity that your target audience will remember forever, you’ve got to figure out who your audience actually is.
+This is the first step in the branding process.
+But what exactly do we mean by target audience?

 Your target audience refers to your customers–the demographic of people most likely to consume your product or service.